Security Management System Details

 Set to Deny - A referral that is suspected of being fraudulent will be automatically denied.
 Referrals that have been denied are listed as such in the Referral History.
 The denial of this referral can be reversed at a later point by selecting the referral from the Referral History and changing the status from Denied to Approved.

-Ignore - This setting will take no action based on fraud criteria, and all referrals will be left with the Default Status.
+Take no action - This setting will take no action based on fraud criteria, and all referrals will be left with the Default Status.
 (This is the default setting for all programs)

 Referral Moderation Outcome